They say…

 Proef SNAB Ezelenbok

-Such “brewers without breweries” are more common in countries like the and although the arrangement might provoke suspicion from British drinkers, SNAB are honest and transparent about it, with the brewery of origin clearly stated on the label as well as a full ingredients list: Munich, crystal, and chocolate malts, and Hallertau Hersbrücker hops.
+Such “brewers without breweries” are more common in countries like the and although the arrangement might provoke suspicion from British drinkers, SNAB are honest and transparent about it, with the brewery of origin clearly stated on the label as well as a full ingredients list: Munich, crystal, pilsener and malts, and Hallertau Hersbrücker hops.

 The beer itself is a superb and very refined example of an ale-type.
 It’s a very dark burgundy (80 EBC) with a thick foamy fawn head and a candyish malty aroma with herbal, blackcurrant and liquorice traces.